Celebrate Ganesh Chaturthi with Amazing Savings! Enjoy up to 50% off on all our services! 😊

 If they are not supposed to be in the file, remove them on time.

-Any website looking for making its way to the top of the search engine result pages should consider using Robots.txt and avoid any mistakes.
+Any website looking to make its way to the top of the search engine result pages should consider using Robots.txt and avoid any mistakes.
 Robots.txt can cause trouble when not used carefully, but also it can provide quick results if used correctly.